 The truth of the matter is that Deuteronomy 16:8 and Ezekiel 45:21 are in full agreement with Exodus, Chapter 12.

-All are consistent with the fact that the Festival of Passover/Unleavened Bread only consists of 7 days falling on the dates of Abib 14-20.
+All are consistent with the fact that the Festival of Passover/Unleavened Bread strictly consists of 7 days which fall on the dates of Abib 14-20.

 Another question you might want to ask is, “Where did the notion of 8 days of eating unleavened bread originate?”